dhawth/jedi/README.md

 in python.

 Everything herein is developed based on open-source software, and the end user is responsible for complying with any restrictions on the use thereof.
+If you are interested in having a custom backend written for you or a modification done, I may be available for contract work.

 Building and Installation
 -------------------------